 6) Bharatpur Bird Sanctuary, Rajasthan, India

-A renowned UNESCO World Heritage Site, Bharatpur needs no introduction.
+A renowned UNESCO World Heritage Site, Bharatpur, India, needs no introduction.
 Renamed Keoladeo National Park, it is the haunt of more than 400 bird species.
 Birders celebrate when they catch sight of the imposing Sarus Crane, the tallest flying bird in the world.
-The Demoiselle Crane, Siberian Rubythroat, and Marsh Harrier are hiding amid the marshy wetlands.
+The Demoiselle Crane, Siberian Rubythroat, and Marsh Harrier hide amid the marshy wetlands.
 Look out for the Greater Spotted Eagle, Imperial Eagle, Rosy Pelican, and Painted Stork.
 Migratory birds fly in from as far off as Siberia.

 7) Ngorongoro Crater, Tanzania, Africa